 Who Should Participate

 We want to build a community of young people curious about how to make positive change through their work.
 Participation is open to mission-driven Vermonters 35 years old or younger in both for- and non-profit sectors (all career stages welcome; no undergraduate students, please).
-You must be able to commit to four dinners and a $130 program fee to cover the cost of meals and programming.
-If cost is a barrier to participation, a payment plan may be arranged.
-Gluten-free and vegan meal options will be available.
+You must be able to commit to four dinners and a program fee of $140 to cover the cost of meals and programming.
+If cost is a barrier to participation, please contact Liz Dohrman.
+Gluten-free, vegetarian and vegan meal options will be available.

 Veterans, people of color, first or second generation Americans, individuals with disabilities or socio-economic disadvantage, members of the LGBTQ community, individuals with refugee status, rural Vermonters, and individuals from diverse and often underrepresented populations are strongly encouraged to apply.
 We are looking to develop a small, diverse, and committed cohort of no more than 25 people.